claimed-framework/component-library/CONTRIBUTING.md

 # Contributing

 Welcome to CLAIMED!
-If you are interested in contributing to the [CLAIMED code repo](README.md) then checkout the [Contributor's Guide](https://github.com/claimed-framework/component-library/blob/master/CONTRIBUTING.md)) and the [Code of Conduct](https://github.com/claimed-framework/component-library/blob/master/CODE_OF_CONDUCT.md)).
+If you are interested in contributing to the [CLAIMED code repo](README.md) then checkout the [Contribution Process](https://github.com/claimed-framework/community/blob/main/contribution_process.md) and the [Code of Conduct](https://github.com/claimed-framework/component-library/blob/master/CODE_OF_CONDUCT.md)).

 The [CLAIMED community repo]([https://github.com/elyra-ai/community](https://github.com/claimed-framework/community)) contains information on how the community